 This chicken adobo is a Filipino inspired dish made with chicken pieces simmered in a sweet and savory sauce.
 An easy dinner option with minimal ingredients that always gets rave reviews!

-When I’m looking to dress up plain old chicken into a special meal, I turn to popular dishes such as Moroccan chicken, Hunan chicken and this super easy chicken adobo.
+When I’m looking to dress up plain old chicken into a special meal, I turn to popular dishes such as baked chicken breast, cider glazed chicken, Moroccan chicken, Hunan chicken and this super easy chicken adobo.

 A pan of chicken adobo garnished with sliced jalapeno.

 Chicken adobo is one of my all time favorite ways to enjoy chicken.
+It’s the national dish of the Philippines for good reason!
 The meat is always perfectly tender in the most delicious thick and rich sauce.
-Best of all, this is a very simple recipe to prepare!
+Best of all, this is a very simple meal to prepare, and it’s my favorite of all adobo recipes!

 Small bowls of ingredients including jalapenos, brown sugar, garlic and bay leaves.